 Bizarrely, like in the comment above, I also manage to save more money now than I did when I earned a Head of Department salary on UPS3 and I even make over-payments on my mortgage.
-Despite initial concerns about money, I am so much happier now and have no regrets about leaving teaching.
+Despite initial concerns about money, I am so much happier now.
+I have no money worries and no regrets about leaving teaching.